rolldone/play-ansible/README.md

 - `--username NAME`, `--private-key PATH`, `--password PWD`, `--working-dir PATH`, `--port N`: global overrides that act as highest precedence.
 - `--show-sources`: print merged provenance (`run_artifact.json`) to stdout and exit.

+`--private-key` resolution notes:
+- If the value is an absolute path it is used as-is.
+- If the value is relative, by default it is resolved against the current working directory where you run the Python process (cwd).
+- To force resolution relative to the play `source_dir` instead, prefix the value with `source:` (for example `--private-key source:ssh/openssh_nopassword`).

 Notes on `--hosts`:
 - Accepts IPv4, IPv6 (bare or in brackets).
 To specify a port for IPv6 use the bracket form: `[2001:db8::1]:2222`.